 McCormick, however, does not seem to put much credence to the motive of witchcraft.
 He cites a letter received by a Wolverhampton newspaper in 1953, which proclaims ‘the affair is closed and involves no witches, black magic or moonlight rights.’

 The writer claims that the victim was a Dutch woman who arrived illegally in England in 1941, and that her killer died insane a year later.
 McCormick explores the theory that ‘Bella’ was in fact the Dutch girlfriend of German intelligence recruiter Lehrer, who had had a lover in Kidderminster before the war and was fluent in English.
 German intelligence records tell of an agent, code-named Clara, who was dropped into the area between Birmingham and Kidderminster between March and April 1941.
 There is nothing to say that she was dropped in Hagley Wood, but she never again made contact with the intelligence agency.

 So who did put Bella in the wych elm?
-Seventy-six years on from the shocking discovery by the four boys in Hagley Wood, it seems we are no closer to finding the truth.
+Seventy-seven years on from the shocking discovery by the four boys in Hagley Wood, it seems we are no closer to finding the truth.
 However, the Archive does give us a fascinating glimpse of the theories, and the legends that have trickled down through the decades, of the mysterious lady of Hagley Wood.